hronovv/Cinema-Booking-System/README.md

 ```

 The concurrent booking test uses **live Redis** on `localhost:6379` and asserts that only one goroutine succeeds booking the same seat under contention.

----

-## License / Contributing

-Not specified in-repo; add a license file if you open-source the project.